 How to Choose the Best Hot Tub Placement

-A portable hot tub can go just about anywhere you’d like - patio, gazebo, backyard, indoors, etc. But where’s the BEST place to put it?
-Before choosing a location for your new spa or hot tub, you’ll need to consider a few key points.
+A portable hot tub can go just about anywhere – patio, gazebo, backyard, indoors, or anywhere else you want.
+But where’s the best place to put it?
+Before choosing a location for your new spa or hot tub, it's important to consider a few key points.
 These tips will help you determine the best hot tub placement options for your home.

 Are you planning to use the hot tub for quiet relaxation and stress relief?
-Or will it be used for entertainment and enjoyment during social events and parties at your home?
+Or will its primary purpose be for entertainment and enjoyment during social events and parties at your home?
 Will you using the hot tub for treatment of chronic pain?
-Or do you want to spend romantic evenings in the company of a loved one?
-The intended use of your new hot tub should play a role in its placement.
-For a more secluded, relaxing environment, you may want to install it where you can add some type of privacy barrier.
-Likewise, if you want to enjoy scenic landscape views in an inviting setting, you may want to place it somewhere that's a little more open or centralized.
-Hot tubs used during daylight hours may benefit from shade, while those used at night will likely need some type of pathway or step lighting for safety reasons.
-Keep this all in mind as you choose your hot tub location.
+Or will you be spending romantic evenings in the company of a loved one?
+The intended use of your new hot tub should play a big role in its placement.

 How close is the hot tub to your home?
-A hot tub placed in the very back corner of your yard will be less enticing than one that’s right outside the back door, and it may not be used as often.
+A hot tub placed in the farthest back corner of your yard is less enticing than one that’s just outside the back door.
 This is especially true during the cold winter months.
-Another thing to consider is the location of the water outlet and electrical circuit.
-If utilities are not close to the hot tub, you may need to hire a plumber and/or electrician to bring the access closer.
+Another thing to consider is the location of the water spigot and electrical access point.
+If it’s not close to the hot tub, you may need to hire a plumber or electrician to bring the access closer.
 Depending on your current electrical setup and the type of hot tub you buy, you may need to bring in an electrician, regardless.
 But having to move the connection more than a few feet will only add to the final bill.